inferless/mistral-small-24b-instruct/README.md

-# Tutorial - Deploy Stable-Diffusion-3 using Inferless
+# Tutorial - Deploy Mistral-Small-24B-Instruct using Inferless
-[Stable Diffusion 3](https://huggingface.co/stabilityai/stable-diffusion-3-medium-diffusers) sets a new benchmark in AI image generation, delivering unparalleled image quality with enhanced efficiency.
-Utilizing a sophisticated Multimodal Diffusion Transformer (MMDiT) architecture, it significantly reduces noise and improves clarity.
+[Mistral-Small-24B-Instruct](https://huggingface.co/mistralai/Mistral-Small-24B-Instruct-2501) also known as Mistral Small 3 (2501) is a cutting-edge 24B parameter language model from Mistral AI.
+Designed for efficient local deployment, this instruction-tuned model excels in low-latency tasks such as conversational agents and function calling.
+Despite its compact size, it delivers performance comparable to models three times larger, supports multiple languages, and boasts advanced reasoning capabilities all under an open Apache 2.0 license.
+This makes it a versatile choice for both research and commercial applications.

 ## TL;DR:
 - Deployment of stable-diffusion-3-medium-diffusers model using [Diffusers](https://github.com/huggingface/diffusers).
-- You can expect an average latency of `4.4 sec` for generating an image in `28`steps.
-This setup has an average cold start time of `9.9 sec` *(For benchmark we have used Nvidia A100-80GB GPU)*.
 - Dependencies defined in `inferless-runtime-config.yaml`.
 - GitHub/GitLab template creation with `app.py`, `inferless-runtime-config.yaml` and `inferless.yaml`.
 - Model class in `app.py` with `initialize`, `infer`, and `finalize` functions.
 - Custom runtime creation with necessary system and Python packages.
 - Model import via GitHub with `input_schema.py` file.
-- Recommended GPU: NVIDIA A10.
+- Recommended GPU: NVIDIA A100.
 - Custom runtime selection in advanced configuration.
 - Final review and deployment on the Inferless platform.